PeterCookDev/TechLeading/topics/RiskManagement.md

 ## Books

 - [Atul Gawande - The Checklist Manifesto: How to Get Things Right](https://www.amazon.co.uk/Checklist-Manifesto-Things-Right-Gawande/dp/1846683149) 💲
+- Takeaway: The use of checklists dramatically raises effectiveness and reduces errors.
+Checklists establish a higher standard of baseline performance.
+In the end, a checklist is only an aid.
+If it doesn’t aid, it’s not right.
+Concise, clear and collaborative.
+They are living processes and change over time.

 ## Twitter Feeds to Follow